TulshiDas39/LithiumGit/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/tulshidas39/lithiumgit)

 **LithiumGit** is an advanced desktop application designed to simplify and supercharge your Git workflow.
-Whether you're a seasoned Git user or just getting started, Lithium Git Client provides you with a seamless, feature-rich, and customizable experience while managing your repositories.
+Whether you're a seasoned Git user or just getting started, LithiumGit provides you with a seamless, feature-rich, and customizable experience while managing your repositories.

 ---